libgit2/git2go/README.md

 Running the tests
 -----------------

-Similarly to installing, running the tests requires linking against the local libgit2 library, so the Makefile provides a wrapper
+For the stable version, `go test` will work as usual.
+For the master branch, similarly to installing, running the tests requires linking against the local libgit2 library, so the Makefile provides a wrapper

     make test